 I am a fifth generation Oklahoman, the third generation in my family to attend the University of Oklahoma.
 Like my parents, my husband and I met and married while studying there.

-I am the proud mother of three and grandmother of eight, two in Oklahoma City, four in California, and two in college in Waxahachie, Texas, plus a ninth child waiting for his new parents to adopt him in China.
+I am the proud mother of three and grandmother of nine, two in Oklahoma City, five in California, and one in college in Waxahachie, Texas.
+The oldest just graduated from college, and number ten is sitting in an orphanage in China waiting for paperwork so he can join his family.
 I am a member of the Oklahoma Society of Descendants of the Mayflower, the Daughters of American Revolution, the Associated Daughters of Early American Witches, the Descendants of Washington’s Army at Valley Forge, the First Families of the Twin Territories, and the ‘89ers Society.
 My husband and I moved to the family farm in Hydro several years ago and are enjoying the rural life.
-I commute to Oklahoma City, while Dr. Patterson now works on car and truck restoration.
-I am a six-year breast cancer survivor, and it is 27 years since my serious bout with earthquakes, typhoid fever and hepatitis in Mexico City.
+I commute to Oklahoma City, while Dr. Patterson now works on car restoration and reads about all things western.
+I am a 7-year breast cancer survivor, and it is 28 years since my serious bout with earthquakes, typhoid fever and hepatitis in Mexico City.

 Here are some of my lists from Amazon.com.
 I hope you will enjoy the books I’ve listed.